deleterium/smartc-assembly-highlight/README.md

 # SmartC Assembly Highlight
-Module to highlight SmartC assembly text into html with highlight
+Converts SmartC assembly source code into HTML with syntax highlighting

 # Setup
 This library can be obtained through npm: